 The window switches are awkward to reach.
 With forearm flat on the driver's door arm rest, and the left hand resting at the door pull, the window switches sit somewhere under the wrist.
 It's difficult to slide the arm back to reach them (or the mirror adjustor), because the elbow is blocked by the seatback bolster.
 The driver must contort his or her left arm to try to get fingers on the switches.

-With the 2007 Solstice GXP, the lineup offers some real performance.
-Power in the Solstice GXP comes from a turbocharged four-cylinder engine that produces 260 horsepower.
-It also delivers an impressive 260 pound-feet of acceleration-producing torque as low as 2,500 rpm.
+The Solstice GXP offers some real performance from a turbocharged four-cylinder engine that produces 260 horsepower.
+It delivers an impressive 260 pound-feet of acceleration-producing torque as low as 2500 rpm.

-Yet with direct injection and other technologies, the more powerful GXP delivers better fuel economy than the base engine.
-Using the tougher 2008 tests, the GXP rates an EPA-estimated 22/31 mpg City/Highway compared with 20/28 mpg for the base Solstice.
+With direct injection and other technologies, the more powerful GXP delivers better fuel economy than the base engine.
+Using the tougher 2008 tests, the GXP rates an EPA-estimated 19/28 mpg City/Highway compared with 19/25 mpg for the base Solstice.
 In both models, premium fuel is not required but recommended for maximum performance.

-There really isn't one, but in fairly short order the driver comes to appreciate the grunt available over a wide range of engine speeds.
+There really isn't one, but in fairly short order the driver comes to appreciate the usable amount of acceleration performance available over a wide range of engine speeds.
 Driving at a good clip is easier in the GXP, and acceleration is less dependant on gear selection.
 The GXP can rocket out of corners even if the driver selects a higher gear than he or she normally might.
 And in a straight line, it's quick.
-With an over-the-counter accelerometer, we timed a 0-60 mph run in less than six seconds, without resorting to aggressive, high-rev starts.
-By our estimation, the Solstice GXP is as quick as any car in its price range, and quicker than more expensive benchmarks like the Porsche Boxster.
+With an over-the-counter accelerometer, we timed a 0-60 mph run in less than six seconds, without resorting to an aggressive, high-rev start.
+The GXP is as quick as any car in its price range, and quicker than more expensive benchmarks.
 Moreover, the GXP's gear ratios require a shift into third just before 60, adding fractions of a second to the time.
 In other words, it's quicker than published 0-60 times suggest.

 The shifter has nice, short throws, with no doubt as to which gear is sought or selected.
 Yet it takes quite a bit of effort to move between gears.
 This makes the gearchange feel a bit notchy, until the driver realizes that it's better to just shove the lever into the next slot rather than trying to finesse.